 Nattily dressed in a suit, tie, and hat, Hine the gentleman actor and mimic assumed a variety of personas — including Bible salesman, postcard salesman, and industrial photographer making a record of factory machinery — to gain entrance to the workplace.

-Hine might tell a plant manager he was an industrial photographer taking pictures of machines.
+Hine might tell a plant manager he worked as an industrial photographer taking pictures of machines.
 At the last minute he would ask if a child laborer could stand near the machine to show its size.
 He also interviewed mill owners, parents and local officials, pioneering tactics still used by 60 Minutes.

 Hine confronted public officials with evidence and asked for a response.
 He asked the children about their lives.
 He told one heartbreaking story about a child laborer who worked in a cannery, so young and beaten down she couldn’t tell him her name.